 The essence of copy

-Not to mess up with the terminology, it has to be mentioned that in the field of design (as well as advertising and journalism) content written in text is called copy whenever big or small it is.
-The only single word you write on the call-to-action is already a piece of copy which, even being so small, can become encouraging or vise versa — confusing.
+Not to mess up with the terminology, it has to be mentioned that in the field of design (as well as advertising and journalism) content written in text is usually called copy whenever big or small it is.
+The only single word you write on the call-to-action is already a piece of copy which, even being so small, can become encouraging or, vise versa, confusing.

 Although in terms of design we can get more concentrated on visual elements such as illustrations, icons, buttons, animations, colors and shapes, neglecting the aspect of copy while creating the interface can bring out great disappointment in final result.
 Words cannot be fully replaced with the graphics whatever amazing, high-quality and professional they are going to be.
 Therefore, copy should be thoughtfully analyzed and created in a way supporting general design concept and enhancing positive user experience via successful interaction.